silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 Note: The Solr indexes will be stored as binary files inside your SilverStripe project.
 You can also copy the `thirdparty/` solr directory somewhere else, just set the `path` value in `mysite/_config.php` to point to the new location.

+Since a reindex usually takes longer than execution time constraints in web requests, it is not recommended to run it via the web.
+If you don't have access to a CLI environment, consider using a queue instead (see "Reindex Queues" below).

+### Database Modifications

+The module adds a low-level listener to database queries to determine if any records need to be reindexed.
+A reindex is triggered "out of process" as part of the PHP shutdown for a specific web request, which means it does not impact the user experience.
+For example, a CMS editor can save a page modification, have it written to the database, see the result in their browser, all before the reindex kicks in.

 ### File-based configuration (solrconfig.xml etc)